dummifiedme/TheNotebook/NotesVault/Effects of Devolution of Authority.md

-1. establishment and empowerment of local resource user groups -- aka delegation by privatisation -> improves the ways of management and use of natural resource
+1. Establishment and empowerment of local resource user groups -- aka **delegation by privatisation** -> improves the ways of management and use of natural resource.